spacestation13/byondapi-rs/crates/byondapi-rs/README.md

-# BYONDAPI-rs - The primary safe rust bindings for BYONDAPI
+# BYONDAPI-rs - Safe rust bindings for BYONDAPI

 This crate implements a rusty safe API for using BYONDAPI.